BlueMap-Minecraft/BlueMapWiki/wiki/webserver/ExternalWebserversFile.md

   `Content-Encoding: gzip`)*

 Optionally:
-- If a map-tile (or just any request to `/maps/*`) does not exist, instead of returning a 404 we want to respond with 200 and this file: `/assets/emptyTile.json` *(This removes harmless but annoying 404 errors in the browsers console)*
+- If a high-res map tile does not exist, instead of returning a 404 we want to respond with 200 and this file: `/assets/emptyTile.json` *(This removes harmless but annoying 404 errors in the browsers console)*
+- If a low-res map tile does not exist, instead of returning a 404 and showing errors in the browser console, we return a 204 (No Content).
 - If you are using a plugin/mod you usually have live-updating player-markers on your map.
 For those to work with an external web-server you will also need to reverse-proxy all requests to `/maps/*/live/*` to the builtin web-server.